 Provide a publicly accessible link to a web-based, mobile, or downloadable player experience, as well as instructions for how to play it.
 This link must remain live at least through the end of the conference.
 The peer review process for playable experiences is not blind.
 The abstract will be published in the conference proceedings.
 Authors will have the opportunity to show their playable experience during the evening reception of the AIIDE-17 conference.

 Playable experience authors are expected to attend the conference in-person to showcase their work.
-The conference organizers are currently exploring opportunities for providing travel support to facilitate participation of authors with financial need.

 Bad News simulates the history of a small town, down to the level of characters, to seed a live performance.
 (James Ryan, Ben Samuel, Adam Summerville, Michael Mateas, Noah Wardrip-Fruin)